 All Virginia Tech students and student organizations are responsible for conducting themselves in a manner consistent with the expectations the university has set forth to help create a fair, just disciplined university community.
 As such, the university may take disciplinary action for any act constituting a violation of the law or university policy when the act is contrary to the university's interest as an academic community.
 Disciplinary action may be taken by the university, irrespective of and separate from action taken by civil authorities.
-Should the university receive a complaint regarding a student/student organization, the following sanctions may be imposed for a violation of university policy: formal warning, probation, deferred suspension, suspension, dismissal, loss of privileges, or other restrictions.
+Should the university receive a complaint regarding a student/student organization, the following sanctions may be imposed for a violation of university policy, formal warning, probation, deferred suspension, suspension, deferred dismissal, dismissal, loss of privileges, or other restrictions.
 Complaints can be made by anyone regardless of their affiliation with Virginia Tech.
 In cases involving alleged violent behavior, the complainant has a right to be informed of the hearing outcome.
 To help them prepare their response, students or organizational representatives may choose an advisor, who may be present at the formal hearing but may not participate in the proceedings.
 The advisor's role is specifically limited to conferring with her or his advisee.
 When the formal hearing involves an assault or any complaint where a student is the referral agent, and/or alleged survivor, the complainant and accused student may have a support person or advisor present throughout the formal hearing, but the support person may not participate in the process.

 The following student conduct sanctions may be imposed upon a student or student organization for violation of university policy.
-Student conduct sanctions are generally cumulative in nature.
-This information will only be relevant after a student accepts or is found responsible for the violation.
-When multiple incidents occur over a short period of time, student conduct hearings are usually scheduled in chronological order according to the date of the incident(s), and all student conduct records are considered in determining an appropriate sanction.
+Student conduct sanctions are progressive: all student conduct records are considered in determining an appropriate sanction.
 The Office of Student Conduct determines both status and educational sanctions.
 Status sanctions refer to the student's status within the university community.
 Educational sanctions are meant to help students reflect on and learn from their experiences, provide an opportunity for personal growth, and connect students with resources both on and off-campus.
-These outcomes not only cover all policies in the Student Code of Conduct, but more specifically may be considered for allegations of dating violence, domestic violence, sexual assault, and stalking.
+These outcomes cover all policies in the Student Code of Conduct and University Policies for Student Life but more specifically may be considered for allegations of dating violence, domestic violence, sexual assault, and stalking.